 (E) The governing body responsible for the preschool program's operation shall be responsible for securing a license for the facility in which the preschool program operates.

-(1) If the program is relocated to a new facility, the governing body shall be responsible for notifying the department on the prescribed forms.
+(1) If the program is relocated to a new facility, the governing body shall be responsible for notifying the department .

-(a) If the new facility is not currently licensed by the department for preschool or school-age child care, a new license will be issued in accordance with sections 3301.52 to 3301.59 of the Revised Code and this chapter of the Administrative Code.
+(a) If the new facility is not currently licensed by the department an application must be completed in accordance with sections 3301.52 to 3301.59 of the Revised Code and this chapter of the Administrative Code.

-(b) If the new facility is currently licensed by the department for preschool or school-age child care, the existing license will be amended in accordance with paragraph (E)(3) of this rule.
+(b) If the new facility is currently licensed by the department for preschool , the existing license will be amended .

-(F) Programs will receive two onsite inspections in a twelve month period.
-One inspection shall be unannounced.
-All visits may be unannounced at the discretion of the department.
+(F) Programs will receive at least one on-site inspection in a twelve month period.
+Visits may be unannounced at the discretion of the department.

 (G) Data collected during a licensing inspection may be used in other inspections conducted by the department with regard to specific program performance standards.